FirstGroup boss departs after £327m loss

 The group's chairman said the results "fell short of our ambitions".

+FirstGroup shares were down 10% at 99.9p and have halved in the past year.

-Apart from Great Western Railway, the group also runs South Western Railway (SWR), the Heathrow Airport Connect service and First Bus in the UK, as well as the Greyhound bus business in the US.
+First also runs South Western Railway, the Heathrow Airport Connect service and First Bus in the UK, as well as the Greyhound bus business in the US.
 It employs about 100,000 people.

 Mr O'Toole said: "The time is right for me to step aside.
 Today's results clear the way for the new approach sought by our chairman and the board."